 Because stress feels like there is an end in sight, it's easy to get trapped into putting all of your physical, mental, and emotional energy into the situation or project.
 However, if stress is left unmanaged or unresolved for too long, it can quickly build up and turn into burnout.

-Burnout results from prolonged feelings of stress, and often results in:
+Workplace burnout results from prolonged feelings of stress, and often results in:

 - Exhaustion: "I am so tired."

 - Inefficacy: "I'm not even making a difference."

 Burnout is caused by having invested too much, not taking time for yourself to recoup, and not seeing any difference in the result.
 The World Health Organization (WHO) declared burnout as a syndrome linked to chronic workplace stress in 2019, revealing how important it is for organizations to play an active role in preventing and reducing burnout among the workforce.

 Therefore, it's crucial to notice when team members are unaware of their stressors or stress triggers or are headed towards burnout, and to provide them with a way to navigate their stress.
 Learn more about the difference between stress and burnout and how you can prevent them using the infographic below.